Fast & FREE Shipping to the Contiguous United States

 Many acrylic artists have a formula that they swear by.
 It may require multiple layers of gesso to achieve it.
 You need to wait in between each coat for optimal further adhesion.

 Wait until the additional coats are dry to the touch.
 Experienced artists will look for lift.
-If there is any, then the product isn’t ready.
+If there is any lift on the canvas, then the product isn’t ready to be painted.
 If there is none, then you’re ready to go.

 Remember that room temperature and moisture can change those times around.
 Besides that, different types of gesso may not dry the same.
 If you’re changing types or brands, work with a test canvas for the best results.